Kane awarded contentious goal in Spurs' Stoke win

-Harry Kane has been awarded Tottenham's second goal from their 2-1 weekend win at Stoke City after the striker and his club successfully appealed to the Premier League.
+Harry Kane has been awarded Tottenham's second goal from their 2-1 weekend win at Stoke City after the forward and his club successfully appealed to the Premier League.

 The goal was initially awarded to Christian Eriksen but that decision has been overturned by the league's Goal Accreditation Appeals Panel.